The Artifactory Upgrade Failed – What Next?

 2019-09-10 20:57:15,580 [art-init] [INFO ] (o.a.s.d.v.ArtifactoryDBVersion:125) – Finished database conversion from 6.5.18(60518900) to 6.12.1(61201900)

-This SQL conversion is automated, and expects the exact database schema of the pre-upgrade Artifactory version.
-It performs the upgrade in separate steps, depending on the detected starting version.
-Each version of Artifactory builds on these steps.
+This SQL conversion is automated.
+The Artifactory code was written with the expectation that the exact database schema of the preupgrade Artifactory version is in place.
+This automation performs the upgrade in separate steps, the exact SQL commands will vary depending on the detected starting version.
+Each version of Artifactory builds on these steps, an upgrade from 5.4 to 6.4 will start with the same steps as upgrading from 5.4 to 5.5 and add additional SQL.

-Of all the stages, this one is the most likely cause of an upgrade failure.
-Troubleshooting this step is described below.
+Of all the stages, this is the one that's most likely to be the cause of an upgrade failure due to the hard-coded nature of these changes mentioned earlier.
+Troubleshooting this step is described below in Troubleshooting section 3B.

 Stage 3C – Upgrades only